Introduction -Contractor Mortgage Broker

 UK contractor mortgages -Shared Ownership

 The Shared Ownership scheme is a cross between buying a home and renting,.
-Therefore, when you apply for such a mortgage you can own from a quarter to up to three-quarters of a property.
-Notably, as part of this you will rent the remaining part of the property from the Government at a reduced rate.
+Certainly, when you apply for such a mortgage you can own from a quarter to up to three-quarters of a property.
+Indeed, as part of this you will rent the remaining part of the property from the Government at a reduced rate.

-Please note, a Right to Buy scheme allows tenants who rent their homes from the local council to buy them at a discount.
-Notably, the size of the discount depends on the area and the property type.
+A Right to Buy scheme allows tenants who rent their homes from the local council to buy them at a discount.
+However, the size of the discount depends on the area and the property type.

 When you consider a mortgage, if you are looking to move to another property or if your current mortgage deal has ended, you can consider a re-mortgage.
-Please note, this process is switching onto a new mortgage deal.
-This could be with the same provider or a different lender.
-When you do so, you could save money in the long run.
+Indeed, this process is switching onto a new mortgage deal.
+Basically, this could be with the same provider or a different lender.
+Therefore, when you do so, you could save money in the long run.
 In addition, you can also request to borrow more for home improvements.

 Buy to Let UK contractor mortgages

-Buy-to-Let mortgages are available for contracting landlords.
-These types of mortgages will allow them to borrow money to buy properties to rent out.
-Importantly, unlike normal mortgages, Buy-to-Let mortgages are on an interest-only basis.
-This means that for each month of the mortgage term, you will only need to pay interest on the loan.
-Therefore, the amount you borrow will have to be paid back at the end of the term.
+In the UK, Buy to Let mortgages are available for contracting landlords.
+Certainly, these types of mortgages will allow them to borrow money to buy properties to rent out.
+Most importantly, unlike normal mortgages, Buy-to-Let mortgages are on an interest-only basis.
+Therefore, this means that for each month of the mortgage term, you will only need to pay interest on the loan.
+As a result, the amount you borrow will have to be paid back at the end of the term.
 Consequently, this can be good in the short term as your outgoings will be less each month.
 However, it is important to have a plan to pay off the loan or refinance at the end of your mortgage term.

 In contrast, with a ‘normal’ mortgage, your monthly repayments will cover the interest and a portion of the debt.
-As a result, over the mortgage term and assuming you meet every repayment, the value of the loan will be paid back.
+Basically, over the mortgage term and assuming you meet every repayment, the value of the loan will be paid back.

 If you are a contractor who is taking the time to look for a mortgage or need further mortgage information you are reading some good advice.
 Therefore, please feel free to speak to our trusted contractor mortgage broker partner, Broadbench.
-Key to note, they are one of the best brokers and specialists in UK contractor mortgages.
+Indeed, they are one of the best brokers and specialists in UK contractor mortgages.

-if you would like to know more about what mortgage you could qualify for, please complete the form below for the contractor mortgage broker.
+What’s more, if you would like to know more about what mortgage you could qualify for, please simply fill in the form below for the contractor mortgage broker.
+Once you have done this, the team will get right back to you with further details.